Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Communication Techniques for XGDAI

 Visual grounding is the general task of locating a structured description's components in an image \cite{conser2019revisiting}.
 The structured description or query can be a natural-language phrase that has been parsed as a symbolic structured graph such as a scene graph or action graph.
 In human-robot interaction (HRI) scenarios, visual grounding can enable a robot to accurately locate an object amongst other objects in the workspace \cite{shridhar2020ingress}.
 Scene graphs were first used for the visual-grounding challenge by \citet{johnson2015image}.
 The scene graph captures the visual scene's intricate semantics by expressly modeling objects, their descriptive properties, and their interconnections in the scene.
 For example, a scene described by the sentence "man riding black horse" is converted to a scene-graph representation with nodes corresponding to objects ("man"), descriptions or attributes ("horse is black"), and interconnections or relationships ("man riding horse").
 The grounding task creates bounding boxes corresponding to the specified objects, such that the located objects have the specified attributes and relationships.

 An NS "end-to-end" approach to visual grounding was proposed by \citet{xu2017scene} to generate structured scene representations from input images.
 The model addresses scene graph inference by using conventional RNNs that learn to generate image-grounded scene graphs and iteratively improve their predictions via message passing.
-A Region Proposal Network (RPN) \cite{ren2016faster} is used to generate a collection of object proposals from an image, transfers to the graph-inference module the extracted features of object regions, and then outputs a graph of the scene consisting of categories of objects, semantic relations between object-pairs, and their bounding boxes.
-A significant aspect of the work is the messages passing of contextual information between two sub-scene graphs (bipartite graphs) and how RNNs can refine their predictions.
-In the same context, \citet{yang2018graph} presented Graph R-CNN, a model for constructing scene graph that can also perform object detection and infer object relations in images.
+A Region Proposal Network (RPN) \cite{ren2016faster} is used to generate a collection of object proposals from an image and transfers to the graph-inference module the extracted features of object regions.
+It then outputs a scene graph consisting of categories of objects, semantic relations between object pairs, and their bounding boxes.
+A significant aspect of the work is the message passing, of contextual information between two sub-scene graphs (bipartite graphs) and how RNNs can refine their predictions.

+In the same context, \citet{yang2018graph} present Graph R-CNN, a model for constructing scene graphs that can also perform object detection and infer object relations in images.
 The main framework consists of a Relation Proposal Network (RePN) dealing with the quadratic number of possible relationships between the objects and an attentional Graph Convolutional Network (aGCN), which extracts context information between objects and their relations.

-For instructional videos, \citet{zhou2018weakly} proposed a weakly-supervised framework for reference-aware visual grounding, where the only thing supervised is the temporal synchronisation between the video segment and the transcription.
-The framework consists of a visually grounded action graph, i.e. an optimised reference-aware multiple instance learning (RA-MIL) objective for poor control of grounding in videos.
-A standardised representation capturing the latent dependence between grounding variables and references in videos.
+\citet{zhou2018weakly} propose a weakly-supervised framework for reference-aware visual grounding for instructional videos.
+The only thing supervised is the temporal synchronization between the video segment and the transcription.
+The framework consists of a visually grounded action graph, i.e., an optimized reference-aware multiple instance learning (RA-MIL) objective for poor control of grounding in videos.
+A standardized representation captures the latent dependence between grounding variables and references in videos.
 Scene graph or action graph representations hold tremendous promise in visual grounding tasks, particularly for enhancing an agent's perceptual-cognitive framework.
 However, extracting scene graphs from images is still a significant challenge.